 Figure 7 gives an example of a suitable layout.
-All analog circuitry (input amplifiers, filters, reference components, etc.) should be placed over the analog ground plane.
-All digital circuitry and I/O lines should be placed in the digital area of the board.
+A single ground plane is recommended with separate analog and digital power planes.
+The analog and digital power planes should NOT overlap each other.
+All analog circuitry (input amplifiers, filters, reference components, etc.) should be placed over the analog power plane.
+All digital circuitry and I/O lines should be placed over the digital power plane.
 Furthermore, all components in the reference circuitry and the input signal chain that are connected to ground should be connected together with short traces and enter the ground plane at a single point.
-All ground connections should have a low inductance path to ground.
+All ground connections should have a low inductance path to ground..